-Although South Africa is predominantly Protestant, the Roman Catholic Church has grown significantly in number and influence in recent years.
+The Roman Catholic Church has grown significantly in number and influence in recent years.
 It works closely with other churches on the socio-political front.
 The Southern African Catholic Bishops' Conference, founded more than 50 years ago, is the representative body of this church in southern Africa.